 Server Stars Language Tools Auth License

-DigitalOcean’s official MCP server covers Spaces as one of 9 supported services, with a dedicated endpoint at spaces.mcp.digitalocean.com/mcp.
+DigitalOcean’s official MCP server (100 stars, 553 commits) covers Spaces as one of 9 supported services, with 16+ remote MCP endpoints including spaces.mcp.digitalocean.com/mcp — one of the few cloud storage MCP servers offering hosted/remote access.
+The older digitalocean/digitalocean-mcp (73 stars) was archived, consolidating everything into the labs repo.
 Part of a broader platform management server, not a storage-focused tool.

 What’s missing